savawebdev/shopping-cart/README.md

 - There are 2 pages, a `Home` page acting as a landing page and a `Store` page
 - On the `Store` page you can browse through some items and add them to the cart
 - To see the cart just click on the button on the top-right
+- A link to the `Cart` page is present in the cart modal

 ## Technologies Used